 Serving on a Board and/or committee provides an inside connection and offers an important role in shaping the activities, direction, and strategic work of MAFP and/or Family Medicine Foundation of Michigan.
 Committee applications are due April 1 for a two-year term of service beginning in August.

-Each year, the MAFP Board of Directors selects one delegate per special constituency (women, new physicians, minority physicians, international medical graduates, and LGBT physicians/physician allies to represent Michigan at AAFP's National Conference of Constituency Leaders, held in the spring in Kansas City, MO.
-Applications from active physician members are accepted until November 26.
+Each year, the MAFP Board of Directors selects one delegate per special constituency (women, new physicians, minority physicians, international medical graduates, and LGBT physicians/physician allies) to represent Michigan at AAFP's National Conference of Constituency Leaders, held in the spring in Kansas City, MO.
+Applications from active physician members of MAFP are accepted until November 26.

 MAFP and Family Medicine Foundation of Michigan offer a variety of professional development and continuing medical education events each year, such as Michigan Family Medicine Advocacy Day in February, Beyond Clinical & Curriculum: Family Medicine Resident Conference in May, Michigan Family Medicine Conference & Expo in the summer, Michigan Future of Family Medicine Conference in October, Knowledge-Self Assessment Study Groups on various topics and dates throughout the year, and more.

 This NEW 10-month program—open to all member types—is designed to facilitate the one-on-one exchange of knowledge, guidance, and support between members with the goals of advancing members' leadership, professional development, practice management, scholarly activities, and work-life balance; facilitating relationship-building; and strengthening MAFP as a whole through fostering a sense of community.
-Applications for the 2020 cohort are being accepted until November 8, 2019.
+The application for the 2021 cohort will open in November 2020.